 The days of unappetizing gluten-free options are long gone.
 Over 3 million people across the country now follow a gluten-free diet, and as the number of Americans abstaining from gluten continues to rise, more restaurants are stepping up to accommodate these dietary restrictions.
 Additionally, many gluten-free bakeries have opened in recent years—especially in California—using modern techniques and new ingredients to craft delicious desserts, breads, and pastries that could fool any non-believer into thinking typical ingredients lie within.

-So whether you’re craving coffee and a doughnut, wanting a sandwich made with freshly baked sourdough bread, desiring a chocolate cupcake for an afternoon pick-me-up, or needing a crusty baguette to go, head to one of the following gluten-free bakeries in California to get your fix.
+So whether you’re craving coffee and a donut, wanting a sandwich made with freshly baked sourdough bread, desiring a chocolate cupcake for an afternoon pick-me-up, or needing a crusty baguette to go, head to one of the following gluten-free bakeries in California to get your fix.
 At these 19 locales, you can have your cake and eat it, too.

 San Francisco Bay Area